patrickfav/id-mask/README.md

 #### Option F: Strings?

 Per design this library lacks the feature to mask string based ids.
 This is to discourage using it as general purpose encryption library.
-In most cases strings is encoded data: e.g. UUIDs string representation, hex, base64, etc. Best practice would be to decode these to a byte array (or UUID if possible) and use any of the other options provided above.
-(Note: *technically* it would be possible to convert the string to e.g. ASCII bytes and just feed it `IdMask<byte[]>` if it's length is under 16 but this is highly discouraged).
+In most cases strings are encoded data: e.g. `UUIDs` string representation, `hex`, `base64`, etc. Best practice would be to decode these to a byte array (or `UUID` if possible) and use any of the other options provided above.
+(Note: *technically* it would be possible to convert the string to e.g. [ASCII](https://en.wikipedia.org/wiki/ASCII) bytes and just feed it `IdMask<byte[]>` if it's length is equal or under 16; **but this is highly discouraged**).

 ### A Full Example